SS Lina Fisser: Description

-The ship was propelled by a triple expansion steam engine, which had two cylinders of 173/16 inches (44 cm), 28 in and 46 in diameter by 33 in stroke.
-The engine was built by G T Grey, South Shields.
+GT Grey of South Shields built her engine.
+It was a three-cylinder Triple expansion engine, rated at 146 NHP.

 History

-Thyra Menier was built for the Donald Steamship Company, Bristol.
-The United Kingdom Official Number 127100 was allocated.
+Thyra Menier was completed for the Donald Steamship Company, Bristol.
+Her United Kingdom official number was 127100.
 In 1915, she was under charter to Henri Menier and had been sub-chartered to the Canadian-American Steamship Corporation, New York.
 The Admiralty requisitioned her, but her charterers objects, claiming that the requisition could not take place as the ship was not in British waters.
 At the time, the ship was in dry dock in New York.

 In 1918, Thyra Menier was sold to F Lecoeuvre, Belgium and renamed Luis Pidal.
 She served until 1925 when she was sold to Puglisi & Tomasini, Italy and was renamed Bellini.
 In 1928, she was sold to August Bolten, Germany and was renamed Bollan.
-Her port of registry was Hamburg and the Code Letters RHCT were allocated.
-On 1 February 1930, Bollan departed Swansea, Wales for Sables.
+She was registered in Hamburg and her code letters were RHCT.
+On 1 February 1930, Bollan left Swansea, Wales for Sables.
 Whilst awaiting the tide, an explosion in her No. 1 hold blew off the hatch covers.
-In 1934, her code letters were changed to DHCR.
+By 1934, her call sign was DHCR.
 In 1936, Bollan was sold to Reunert & Co GmbH.
 She was placed under the management of Fisser & Van Doornum, Emden and was renamed Lina Fisser.